-The next actuarial valuation will be undertaken as at 31 December 2018 in line with the scheme regulations.
+The next actuarial valuation will be undertaken as at 31 December 2018 as required by the regulations due to moving the majority of Final Salary Scheme members to the Career Average Scheme.
 The results of the next actuarial valuation results will be presented by the Committee of Management to the Chief Minister within 15 months of the valuation date.
-The Scheme Actuary will review and update the terms for benefit options as soon as practical following the signing of the 2018 Actuarial Valuation, which is required to occur by the end of March 2020 at the latest.
-Pensions in payment will continue to be increased in line with Jersey RPI until the results of the next valuation are known.
+Pensions in payment will continue to be increased in line with Jersey RPI until at least the end of 2020, when the results of the next valuation will be known.